-HOW TO SHOP FOR AN ENGAGEMENT RING
+HOW TO BUY AN ENGAGEMENT RING

-We believe your ring should be a thing of true beauty, and that the primary purpose of jewelery is to add joy to your life for the long run — not only on the day it is purchased.
+We believe your ring should be a thing of true beauty, and that the primary purpose of jewelry is to add joy to your life for the long run — not only on the day it is purchased.
 For some that means a large center stone, for others it means a sprinkling of smaller stones.
 When designing or finding rings, we seek out fine craftsmanship, beauty, and magic above all else.
 We want your ring, and your experience with us, to be special and worthy of the journey you are about to embark on.

 THE CATBIRD SHOPPING EXPERIENCE